-When it comes to applying for visas in Nigeria, there are certain key things to be aware of (especially for first-time travellers).
+When it comes to visa applications in Nigeria, there are certain key things to be aware of (especially for first-time travellers).
 As you already know (if you own a Nigerian Passport), visas to several countries can be hard to come by.
 Luckily, there are a few tips on what to do and what to avoid in order to increase your chances for a successful application.
 I’ll share them below;

 Generally, it’s best to apply for your visa from three months to three weeks before you have to travel.
 If you’re applying for visas like the US American or Indian visas that need you to select an appointment date, you should start the process as early as you can.